rickb777/enumeration/README.md

  * `var AllDayEnums = enum.IntEnums{ ... }`
     - Provides all the `Day` values in a single slice, held using an interface for polymorphism.
 The slice type would instead be `enum.FloatEnums` if the base type is `float32` or `float64`.

+### Parsing and serializing methods

-You will also get these methods unless you specify 'simple mode' (-s):
+Unless you specify 'simple mode' (-s), you will also get these methods:

  * `func DayOf(o int) Day`
     - Converts an ordinal to a Day value, if it can.
 The name of this function depends on the name of your type (`DayOf` in this example).
 The related type conversion `Day(i)` should be used when converting a *value* instead of an *ordinal*.